 - Work Health and Safety Policy

-Townsville City Council recognises its duty to ensure the health and safety of its staff, as far as is reasonably practicable while they are at work and to any other person whose health and safety may be affected by council’s undertakings.
+Townsville City Council recognises its duty to ensure the health and safety of its workers, as far as is reasonably practicable while they are at work and to any other person whose health and safety may be affected by Council’s undertakings.
+Council is committed to minimising the risk which its workers, assets, third party property and any other persons may be exposed to as a result of Council operations.
+Council recognises the requirements to ensure ongoing compliance with its Self-Insurance obligations and this policy and the associated WHS Policy Statement reinforce this obligation.

 - Works Zone Parking Permits Policy